Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 ### Disengaged Light

 Should the boom separate from the receptacle, the DISENGAGED lamp will illuminate.
 In the event of a DISENGAGED signal, the system must be reset to continue refueling.
+The system must be reset by toggling the air refuel switch.

 ### Air Refueling Release Button